Emily Mann on Turning Off the Morning News

 Directed by Emily Mann

-From the same pen that gave you the Tony Award®-winning best play Vanya and Sonia and Masha and Spike comes a decidedly dark and daring comedy that takes hilarious aim at today’s absurd and dangerous world.
-Christopher Durang is back with a new cast of eccentric characters—starting with Cliff and Salena, whose across-the-street neighbors are at best peculiar – and at worst, stark raving mad.TICKETS & INFO
+Experience a decidedly dark and daring comedy that takes hilarious aim at today’s absurd and dangerous world.
+Tony Award®-winning Christopher Durang is back with a new cast of eccentric characters—starting with Cliff and Salena, whose across-the-street neighbors are at best peculiar—and at worst, stark raving mad.MORE INFO